QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 ## Starting

-In Main.java, de-comment the code and don't forget this easy todo.
+In Main.java, uncomment the code and don't forget this easy todo.
 All the values are given for the setters and the getter is done for you.

 ```java